 World War 2 produced a variety of house-hold names, from world leaders and generals to important political players and individual soldiers.
 Quotes went on to become an important part of the war in the years following, particularly to those of us today who have become students of the conflict, for they give us a glimpse of the characters within.
 As the reader, one has the opportunity to take something away from these quotes as spoken by their owners and begin to see the person behind the quote with a clearer set of eyes - bringing a more vivid picture of the years that encompassed man's greatest modern conflict.

-Quotes by Mathematician Albert Einstein:
+Mathematician Albert Einstein:

 "As long as there are sovereign nations possessing great power, war is inevitable."

-Quotes by German Grand Admiral Donitz:
+German Grand Admiral Donitz:

-Quotes by German Leader Adolph Hitler:
+German Leader Adolf Hitler: